zhaoerdragon/JavaAlgorithms/README.md

 # JavaAlgorithms
-It is for my practies.
+It is for my wordks,